-Stockholders of record at the close of business on August 2, 2021, which we have set as the record date, are entitled to notice of and to vote at the meeting.
-On the record date, there were outstanding 14,099,641 shares of our common stock.
+Stockholders of record at the close of business on July 27, 2022, which we have set as the record date, are entitled to notice of and to vote at the meeting.
+On the record date, there were outstanding 13,454,846 shares of our common stock.
 Each stockholder voting at the meeting, either electronically during the meeting or by proxy, may cast one vote per share of common stock held on all matters to be voted on at the meeting.

-If, on August 2, 2021, your shares were registered directly in your name with our transfer agent, Issuer Direct Corporation, then you are a stockholder of record.
+If, on July 27, 2022, your shares were registered directly in your name with our transfer agent, Issuer Direct Corporation, then you are a stockholder of record.
 As a stockholder of record, you may vote electronically during the meeting.
-Alternatively, you may vote by proxy over the Internet as instructed on the enclosed proxy card, by mail by filling out and returning the accompanying proxy card, or by telephone as instructed on the enclosed proxy card.
-Whether or not you plan to attend the meeting, we urge you to vote by proxy over the Internet as instructed on the enclosed proxy card, by mail by filling out and returning the enclosed proxy card, or by telephone as instructed on the enclosed proxy card, by mail by filling out and returning the enclosed proxy card, or by telephone as instructed on the enclosed proxy card, by mail by filling out and returning the enclosed proxy card, or by telephone as instructed on the enclosed proxy card to ensure your vote is counted.
+Alternatively, as a stockholder of record, you may vote by proxy over the Internet as instructed on the enclosed proxy card, by mail by filling out and returning the accompanying proxy card, or by telephone as instructed on the enclosed proxy card.
+Whether or not you plan to attend the meeting, we urge you to vote by proxy over the Internet as instructed on the enclosed proxy card, by mail by filling out and returning the enclosed proxy card, or by telephone as instructed on the enclosed proxy card to ensure your vote is counted.
 Even if you have submitted a proxy before the meeting, you may still attend the meeting and vote electronically during the meeting.

-If, on August 2, 2021, your shares were held in an account at a brokerage firm, bank, or similar organization, then you are the beneficial owner of shares held in "street name" and these proxy materials are being forwarded to you by that organization.
+If, on July 27, 2022, your shares were held in an account at a brokerage firm, bank, or similar organization, then you are the beneficial owner of shares held in "street name" and these proxy materials are being forwarded to you by that organization.
 The organization holding your account is considered the stockholder of record for purposes of voting at the meeting.
 As a beneficial owner, you have the right to direct your broker, bank, or other nominee on how to vote the shares in your account.
 You should have received voting instructions with these proxy materials from that organization rather than from us.
 You should follow the instructions provided by that organization to submit your proxy.
 You are also invited to attend the meeting.
-However, since you are not the stockholder of record, you may not vote your shares electronically during the meeting unless you obtain a "legal proxy" from the broker, bank, or other nominee that holds your shares giving you the right to vote the shares at the meeting.
+However, since you are not the stockholder of record, you may not attend the meeting electronically or vote your shares electronically during the meeting unless you obtain a "legal proxy" from the broker, bank, or other nominee that holds your shares giving you the right to attend and to vote the shares at the meeting.